OnroerendErfgoed/atramhasis/paper/paper.md

 ## Technical requirements

-As a government agency, Flanders Heritage has itss own corporate identity, part of the wider branding of the Flemsish Government.
+As a government agency, Flanders Heritage has its own corporate identity, part of the wider branding of the Flemsish Government.
 Therefore, Atramhasis comes with a default style but is easy to extend with a custom corporate identity.
 This can be seen by comparing the [Flanders Heritage thesaurus](https://thesaurus.onroerenderfgoed.be)